Spencer Steer Player Props: Reds vs. Phillies

 Looking to place a prop bet on Spencer Steer?
 Check out what's available at BetMGM and sign up with this link!

-- Steer hit .211 with five doubles, two home runs and 11 walks.
+- Steer is hitting .250 with two doubles, a home run and four walks.

+- In four of six games this year, Steer has had at least one hit, including one game with multiple hits.

-- He went deep in two of 28 games last year, leaving the ballpark in 1.9% of his plate appearances.
+- He has hit a long ball in one of six games, and in 4.2% of his plate appearances.

-- Steer drove in a run in eight of 28 games last year (28.6%), but did not have a multi-RBI game.
+- Steer has driven in a run in one game this year.

+- He has scored in three of six games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.